-Gärtner-Roer served as chair for the PERMOS (Permafrost Monitoring in Switzerland) scientific committee and for the Swiss Geomorphological Society (SCNAT) and is still an active member of both groups.
+Since summer 2016 Gärtner-Roer is member of the Executive Committee of the International Permafrost Association (IPA), which aims to foster the dissemination of knowledge concerning permafrost and to promote cooperation among persons and national or international organizations engaged in scientific investigation and engineering work on permafrost.
+In addition she is an active member of the PERMOS (Permafrost Monitoring in Switzerland) and the Swiss Geomorphological Society (SCNAT).
 As officer of the World Glacier Monitoring Service she is managing activities of the Global Terrestrial Network for Glaciers (GTN-G), in the framework for the internationally coordinated monitoring of glaciers and ice caps in support of the United Nations Framework Convention on Climate Change (UNFCCC).
 In this context, she brings a lot of experience with large datasets as well as with providing access to the standardized data formats.
-She newly serves on the Scientific Committee of the International Council for Science – World Data System.
+She serves on the Scientific Committee of the International Council for Science –World Data System since early 2016.

 (Director WDS Regular Member: WDC - Geomagnetism, Kyoto)